Targeted Risk Analysis in PCI DSS: Understanding Requirement 12.3.2

 What is Targeted Risk Analysis?

-Targeted risk analysis is a structured process used by businesses to assess and document the risks associated with implementing customized solutions for PCI DSS requirements.
-This analysis helps organizations demonstrate that, even though they are not following the standard prescribed controls, their customized approach is secure and compliant.
+Targeted risk analysis is a structured process used to assess and document the risks associated with implementing customized controls for PCI DSS requirements.
+For Requirement 12.3.2, the analysis helps organisations demonstrate that their Customized Approach addresses the same PCI DSS security objective as the standard Defined Approach, with evidence that can be reviewed during assessment.

 Core Elements of the Targeted Risk Analysis (Requirement 12.3.2)